qpgmr-de/qpgmr-de.github.io/_posts/2026-05-18-ibm-bob-enterprise-howto.md

 ---
 ## IBM Bob Enterprise subscriptions - Where do I even start?

-IBM Bob is probably the *hottest* piece of software and service right now in the IBM universe.
+IBM Bob is probably the hottest piece of software and service right now in the IBM universe.
+So maybe your company already subscribed to an IBM Bob Enterprise plan.

+But where to you start with it?
+Let's get our feet wet ...

 ### Configuring your IBM SaaS Instance